-The main causes of calcium buildup in pool interiors is:
+The causes of calcium buildup in pool interiors are:

 - High pH in the pool water

 - The surface has become loose or drummy

 - A Calcium nodule has formed inside the surface

 Stubborn calcium buildup in pool interiors is often a hard white scale on the pool surface.
 Calcium is something that many pool owners deal with regularly because it is very hard, stubborn, and difficult to remove.
 Also, because most pool shops don’t know how to remove it (besides draining the pool) they often suggest acid washing.
 As a result, most pool shops will recommend draining and acid washing your pool to remove the calcium.
 While this sometimes works, the calcium usually returns soon after the pool water is refilled.
 Then, you are right back to where you started!
 Worst of all, you have now just wasted $1,200 and a lot of water.

 The best way to keep calcium away is to properly maintain the pH and alkalinity of the pool water.

 As with every other aspect of water chemistry, calcium hardness also needs to be in balance to protect your pool surface from calcium formation, stains, or corrosion.
 Unlike pH and chlorine, the calcium level in most pools does not vary greatly over the seasons, so testing every few months is normally enough.
 Importantly, high or low calcium hardness can cause white staining on pool surfaces, etching, or discolouration.
 Remember, the trick is to keep the calcium at the right level and to keep the water balanced.
 If everyone did this then there would be no calcium buildup in pool surfaces at all.

 Calcium hardness reducers